kaifcs/CiViQ/README.md

 `src/router/AppRouter.jsx` is the route table, organised into role-prefixed sections (`/admin`, `/officer`, `/supervisor`) plus the unauthenticated citizen routes.
+The three role dashboards, login and the citizen landing page load eagerly;
-Dashboards and login load eagerly; everything else is `lazy()`, and the map routes specifically so Leaflet stays off the critical path.
+everything else is `lazy()`, which keeps Leaflet off the critical path because every screen that imports `gis/` sits behind a lazy route.

 `src/services/` is the contract boundary. `apiClient.js` injects the JWT, and on a 401 clears the session and dispatches a `civiq:auth-expired` event rather than